MrAsian/Tetris/README.md

 I made this to show that I actually learned something from my first foray into the world of Python.
 And also for my own entertainment.
 Tetris is fun.

 # How to play
-Install Pygame.
-Instructions for installation can be found over at the [Getting Started page on the Pygame website](https://www.pygame.org/wiki/GettingStarted).
+Install Python and Pygame.
+Instructions for installing Pygame can be found at the [Getting Started page](https://www.pygame.org/wiki/GettingStarted).

 Open the file named Tetris.pyw and enjoy the game.